smart-edge-open/specs/doc/building-blocks/emco/openness-emco.md

 - Using Istio AuthorizationPolicy access to different EMCO resources can be controlled based on roles defined for the users.

-The following figure shows various Emco services running in a cluster with Istio.
+The following figure shows various EMCO services running in a cluster with Istio.

 ![OpenNESS EMCO](openness-emco-images/emco-istio-arch.png)